pombase/website/src/docs/documentation/pombase-jbrowse-tracks.md

 ### Transcription factors binding sites

+The TF binding motifs from [Skribbe *et al.*](/reference/PMID:40015273) were mapped as described in the section below.

-Most TF binding sites from the
+All the other TF binding sites from the
 [DNA binding site consensus sequences page](https://www.pombase.org/browse-curation/dna-binding-sites) were mapped onto the genome through simple consensus sequence matching.

-The TF binding motifs from [Skribbe *et al.*](/reference/PMID:40015273) were mapped as described below.

 ### Transcription factors binding motifs